-The sensors in the MAN Diesel column are included for Unattended Machinery Spaces (UMS), option: 4 75 127, subject to class requirements and will be finally specified in the Guidance Values Automation for the specific engine plant.
+The sensors in the MAN Diesel column are included for Unattended Machinery Spaces (UMS), option: 4 75 127.
 The sensor identification codes and functions are listed in Table 18.07.01.

 The tables are liable to change without notice, and are subject to latest class requirements.